devrnrwls/Fuzzy-Integral-Ensemble/README.md

 ## Running the code on the COVID data

-Download the dataset from [Kaggle](https://www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset) and split it into train and validation sets in 80-20 ratio.
+Download the dataset from [Kaggle](https://www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset) and split it into train and validation sets in 80-20 ratio. (validation(20) => covid: 376, non-COVID: 369)

 Required Directory Structure:
 ```